AG-ISolutions/ebikko-angular/README.md

 	grunt watch

-This will watch for changes to any of the application files and
+This will watch for changes to any of the application files and run through all the unit tests when any changes are detected